Jacques d'Adelswärd-Fersen: Early life

-He was born in Paris, France as Jacques d'Adelswärd on 20 February 1880, son of Axel d'Adelswärd and Louise-Emilie Alexandrine d'Adelswärd (née Vührer; 1855–1935), who came from Catholic Alsatian family.
+He was born in Paris, France as Jacques d'Adelswärd on 20 February 1880, son of Axel d'Adelswärd and Louise-Emilie Alexandrine d'Adelswärd (née Vührer; 1855–1935), who came from a Catholic Alsatian family.
 As he was related on his paternal side to Axel von Fersen, a Swedish count who had had a supposed relationship with Marie Antoinette, d'Adelswärd took on the name Fersen later in his life to advertise his link with his distant relative.
-On his father's side, his family can be traced back to Baron Georges Axel d'Adelswärd, a Swedish officer who was captured by the French in 1793 and imprisoned in Longwy.
-There, he married the daughter of the French notary Bernard.
+On his father's side his family can be traced back to Baron Göran Axel Adelswärd, a Swedish officer and courtier who was captured by the French in 1806 and imprisoned in Longwy.
+There, he married Anne Catherine Honorine Bernard, daughter of a French notary.
 D'Adelswärd's grandfather, Renauld-Oscar (1811–1898), became a naturalized French citizen in 1832 and married Amélie Steiner in 1843.
 After serving in the army, he founded the steel industry in Longwy-Briey.
-D'Adelswärd went to school in Paris and studied briefly there at the École libre des sciences politiques, and afterward at the University of Geneva.
 D'Adelswärd's maternal grandfather, Thomas Michel Alexandre Vührer (1817–1886), was a referendary at the French Ministry of State, director of Le Paris-Journal as well as founder of the Parisian newspaper Le Soir.
 D'Adelswärd's father, Axel d'Adelswärd, died from fever in Panama when Jacques was seven years old.
 He was assigned a guardian, Viscount Elie Marie Audoin de Dampierre (1846–1909), who was a friend of the family.
 During d'Adelswärd's teenage years, the family spent long summer vacations at his grandfather's estate on Jersey, where d'Adelswärd reportedly had an intimate encounter with a blond Eton schoolboy.
+He went to school in Paris and studied briefly there at the École libre des sciences politiques, and afterward at the University of Geneva.

 In 1897, d'Adelswärd visited Capri and other parts of Italy with his mother.
 The family steel furnaces had become profitable enough to make d'Adelswärd a rich and 'eligible' bachelor when he inherited at the age of 22.
 Apart from joining the military, he traveled extensively and settled down as a writer.
 He published Chansons légères (1900) and Hymnaire d'Adonis (1902), and other poems and novels.
 In 1902, he holidayed in Venice, where he associated with the novelist Jean Lorrain.
 On his return to Paris, he published a novel, Notre Dame des mers mortes.